Lucy O'Sullivan

 Research interests

 My research interests lie primarily in Mexican visual culture.
-My current book project explores the role of images (including photographs, prayer cards, prints, murals and film footage) during a period of religious conflict in Mexico spanning from the Cristero War (1926-1929) and the so-called "segunda Cristiada" to the rise of the far-right Catholic Sinarquista movement in the late 1930s.
-I am primarily interested in the ways that images are used to narrativise violence and mobilise actors in conflict situations.
+My current book project Intersecting Images: Cultural Revolution and Catholic Resistance (1926-1947) explores the role of images (including photographs, prayer cards, prints, murals and film footage) during a period of religious conflict in Mexico spanning from the Catholic-led Cristero War (1926-1929) and the so-called "segunda Cristiada" to the rise of the far-right Catholic Sinarquista movement in the late 1930s.
+The project explores how images are used to narrativise violence and mobilise actors in conflict situations.
+I recently curated a eommemorative digital exhibition on the photography of the Cristero War in collaboration with Mexico's Archivo General de la Nación.

 My first book Diego Rivera and Juan Rulfo: Post-revolutionary Body Politics (1922-1965) comparatively examined contrasting representations of the body in the visual and literary works of Diego Rivera and Juan Rulfo to trace evolving intellectual and artistic interpretations of post-revolutionary nationhood in Mexico from the euphoria of the 1920s to the phase of intellectual disenchantment beginning at mid-century.
 It analyses canonical as well as previously overlooked essays, murals, illustrations, photographs, films and literary texts against a historical backdrop constructed from print media, correspondence and previously unexamined archival materials to provide a multimedia history of Mexico’s shifting post-revolutionary cultural, political and intellectual landscapes during these decades of societal transformation.